subhan-0073/due-day/README.md

 ## 📬 Contributions

-Contributions are currently limited as this is a learning-focused solo project.
+Contributions are currently limited as this is a **learning-focused solo project**.
 Feel free to fork or follow along!

 ---

 ## 📌 Status

-**IN DEVELOPMENT** — Follow the milestones for progress updates!
+**READY TO USE** — The app is fully functional, signed, and available for download!